-The Company believes that certain settlements and judgments, as well as legal defense costs, relating to product liability matters are, or may be, covered in whole or in part under its product liability insurance policies.
-In some circumstances, the Company is covered under indemnification obligations from other parties, which if disputed, the Company intends to vigorously contest.
-Amounts recovered under the Company's product liability insurance policies or indemnification arrangements may be less than the stated coverage limits or less than otherwise expected and may not be adequate to cover damages and/or costs relating to claims.
-In addition, there is no guarantee that insurers or other parties will pay claims or that coverage or indemnity will be otherwise available.
+The Company believes that certain settlements and judgments, as well as legal defense costs, may be covered under indemnification obligations from other parties, which if disputed, the Company intends to vigorously contest.
+Amounts recovered under the Company's product liability indemnification arrangements may be less than otherwise expected and may not be adequate to cover damages and/or costs relating to claims.
+In addition, there is no guarantee that other parties will pay claims or that indemnity will be otherwise available.